anonaddy/addy.io/source/faq.md

 To check if a reply has worked properly check in your dashboard if the reply count has been incremented for that alias.

 For further details please see this help article - [Replying to email using an alias](https://anonaddy.com/help/replying-to-email-using-an-alias/).

+## I'm trying to reply/send from an alias but the email keeps coming back to me, what's wrong? {#im-trying-to-reply-send-from-an-alias-but-the-email-keeps-coming-back-to-me-whats-wrong}

+If you are tying to reply or send from an alias but the email keeps coming back to yourself then it is most likely because you are sending the message from an email address that **is not listed as a verified recipient** on your AnonAddy account.

+If you try to reply or send from an alias using an unverified email address then the message will simply be forwarded to you as it would be if it was sent by any other sender.

+Please double check that you are indeed sending from a verified recipient email address by inspecting your sent items to see which address it was actually sent from.

 ## Does AnonAddy strip out the banner information when I reply to an email? {#does-anonaddy-strip-out-the-banner-information-when-i-reply-to-an-email}